ielody/todoing/README.md

 # Remove todo
 td r 1
-td r number, number (to remove more tasks enter numbers separated by a comma(1,2,3)). td r (if you do not enter a number the app will ask for task input) td r all (remove all tasks)
+td r n,n,n (to remove more tasks enter numbers separated by a comma(1,2,3)). td r (if you do not enter a number the app will ask for task input) td r all (remove all tasks)

 # Mark todo as done or undone
 td d 1
-td d number,number (to mark more tasks enter numbers separated by a comma(1,2,3)). td d (if you do not enter a number here the app will ask for task input) td d all (marks all tasks as done)
+td d n,n,n (to mark more tasks enter numbers separated by a comma(1,2,3)). td d (if you do not enter a number here the app will ask for task input) td d all (marks all tasks as done)